 What are our services like?

 Our services are traditional.
 We alternate each Sunday between Divine Service I & III from the Lutheran Service Book (LSB).
-When there are five Sundays in a month we worship according to the Order of Matins on the 5th Sunday.
-The service is all printed out in the worship folder so it is easy for visitors who might not be familiar with the service to follow along.
+The service is all printed out in the worship folder so it is easy to follow, especially for visitors who might not be familiar with the service.

 How do people dress?